Group Testing: An Information Theory Perspective: The linear regime

 \subsection{Nonadaptive testing}

-We begin with the nonadaptive cases.
-That individual testing is optimal for the nonadaptive zero-error combinatorial setting follows immediately from the results discussed in Section \ref{sec:zero-error}.
-That the same is true for the small-error setting with an i.i.d.~prior was shown by Aldridge \cite{aldridge-linear}.
+We begin with the nonadaptive setting.
+The optimality of individual testing for \emph{zero-error} recovery has long been known via the results discussed in Section \ref{sec:zero-error}.
+Perhaps more surprisingly, the same is also true under the small-error criterion; this was first shown under the i.i.d.~prior by Aldridge \cite{aldridge-linear}.
 (This result improved on an earlier converse result of Agarwal, Jaggi and Mazumdar \cite{agarwal-jaggi-mazumdar}.)

 \begin{theorem} Consider nonadaptive group testing with an i.i.d.~prior where each of the $n$ items is independently defective with a given probability $\beta \in (0,1)$, independent of $n$.
 Suppose we use $T < n$ tests.
 Then there exists a constant $\epsilon = \epsilon(\beta) > 0$, independent of $n$, such that the average error probability is at least $\epsilon$. \end{theorem}